NETWAYS/foreman-training/installation/04_installation.md

 ****

-* Create the subnet 'foreman' and associate Smart proxies
+* Create the subnet 'foreman' and associate Smart Proxies

 ## Steps:

 ****

-* Navigate to 'Infrastructure > Smart proxies'
+* Navigate to 'Infrastructure > Smart Proxies'
 * Add the subnet 'foreman' by importing from the Smart Proxy
 * Adjust additional settings via 'Infrastructure > Subnets'